Ultimate Guide to Luxury Shopping in Marrakech: Souks to Boutiques

 High-End Leather Goods

-Marrakech’s tanneries are famous, and the leather produced is of exceptional quality.
+Marrakech’s tanneries produce leather of exceptional quality.

 - Products: Bespoke handbags, weekenders, belts, and traditional babouches in supple goat, lamb, or camel leather.